Czech Republic–Vietnam relations

-Czech Republic–Vietnam relations (Česko-vietnamské vztahy; Quan hệ Séc – Việt Nam) are foreign relations between the Czech Republic (Czechia) and Vietnam.
+Czech Republic–Vietnam relations (Česko-vietnamské vztahy; Quan hệ Séc – Việt Nam) are foreign relations between the Czech Republic (Czechia) and Vietnam. the Czech Republic has an embassy in Hanoi and Vietnam has an embassy in Prague.
+Both countries are members of the United Nations.

 History

-The foreign relations between Czechoslovakia and Vietnam were established on February 2, 1950.
+The foreign relations between Czechoslovakia and the Democratic Republic of Vietnam (which later became North Vietnam from 1954) were established on February 2, 1950.
+As Czechoslovakia was in the Eastern Bloc, it did not recognize the South Vietnamese Republic.

 When the Czech Republic and Slovakia gained independence on 1 January 1993, both countries inherited all the established relations between former Czechoslovakia and Vietnam.

 In January 2025, the bilateral relations were raised to strategic partnership, making Vietnam the Czech Republic's first strategic partner in Southeast Asia, and the Czech Republic the first Central European country for Vietnam to have a strategic partnership with.
 Signed by the Vietnamese prime minister Pham Minh Chinh and his Czech counterpart Petr Fiala, the elevation of relations status marks the 75th anniversary of diplomatic and historic ties established between Czechoslovakia and the Democratic Republic of Vietnam.

 Migration

 Vietnamese community in Czech Republic

 As of 2018, there were 61,097 Vietnamese citizens with a residence permit in the Czech Republic, making them one of the largest immigrant groups in the country and the largest non-European group.